 Target’s Support of the LGBT Community Hasn’t Always Been a Given

-The big-box store Target has had a long and rocky history with the LGBT community.
+The big-box store Target has had a long and rocky history with the LGBTQ community.
 These days, the company likes to claim that it’s a powerful queer ally — but does that brag actually stand up to the facts?
 How long has Target’s LGBTQ support actually been a thing?

-It’s likely that most people gave little thought to Target’s position on queer politics until 2010.
+Most people gave little thought to Target’s position on queer politics until 2010.
 That’s when a report emerged that the company had given $150,000 to a group called “Minnesota Forward,” which was paying to get a wildly anti-gay candidate elected governor of the state.

 Neither Target nor Minnesota Forward were focused on civil rights — instead, their mission was the consolidation of wealth for large corporations — but their chosen candidate, Tom Emmer, had declared himself a fanatical opponent of queer people.